ideal-lab5/murmur/core/README.md

 #### Verify Execution Parameters

-This function allows for "tmelocked" commitments to be verified.
+This function allows for "timelocked" commitments to be verified.
 The OTP input should be the timelock decrypted ciphertext.
 More specifically, it:
-1) Verified a Merkle proof to prove that the ciphertext is indeed at the given position in the MMR defined by the given root.
+1) verifies a Merkle proof to prove that the ciphertext is indeed at the given position in the MMR defined by the given root.
 2) reconstructs the commitment and compares it against the given one

 ``` rust